mariappan-subramanian/marketplace_gallery_frontend_poc/README.md

 # gallery_frontend_v2_poc

-* Used composition API
+* All components and views are using composition API's - script setup syntax
 * Pinia for state management
-* Using Crayons
+* Using Crayons components
 * Vite based setup
 * I18n integrated
 * Axios for API calls